ADD SOY Act Introduced in House, Would End Milk Mandate in Public Schools and Give Kids a Healthy Choice

 Essentially mandating a carton of milk on every lunch tray for 30 million kids, USDA now provides a reimbursement of $1 billion for cow’s milk to public schools across the country, denying the millions of kids who are lactose intolerant a nutritious fluid beverage option.
 According to the USDA’s findings, 29 percent of the cartons of milk served in our schools are thrown in the garbage unopened, sending $300 million in tax dollars into the trash.
 Another study found that kids discard 45 million gallons of milk each year.

-Based on documented rates of lactose intolerance among different ethnic groups, perhaps 17 million of the 30 million kids may have some degree of lactose intolerance (LI), with especially high rates for blacks, Latinos, Asian Americans, and Native Americans.
+Based on documented rates of lactose intolerance among different ethnic groups, perhaps 17 million of the 30 million kids may have some degree of lactose intolerance (LI), with especially high rates among people who are Black, brown, Asian American and Indigenous.
 In fact, the National Institutes of Health reports the majority of all people have a reduced ability to digest lactose after infancy, and LI “is also very common in people of West African, Arab, Jewish, Greek and Italian descent.”

 “Our nation’s ‘milk mandate’ is a sure-fire way to cause digestive distress and to impede classroom learning for millions of school kids with lactose-intolerance,” said Wayne Pacelle, President of Animal Wellness Action.
 “It constitutes reckless wasting of tax dollars and irresponsible food waste, easily remedied by giving kids a soy milk option.
 We are excited to work with Reps.
 Troy Carter and Nancy Mace to deliver nutritional choice in the lunchroom.”